-The USA Department of Obstetrics and Gynecology Division of Maternal- Fetal Medicine provides comprehensive care for pregnant women who are at high risk for adverse outcomes for themselves or the fetus, or have medical conditions that may cause complications.
-Our care team is based on an interdisciplinary concept, utilizing the full resources of the USA Health System.
+The USA Department of Obstetrics and Gynecology Division of Maternal-Fetal Medicine provides comprehensive care for pregnant women who are at high risk for adverse outcomes for themselves or the fetus, or have medical conditions that may cause complications.
+Our care team is based on an interdisciplinary concept, utilizing the full resources of USA Health.

 Our goal is to rapidly diagnose problems, evaluate the best treatment options, and choose the best plan for both mother and infant, while maintaining close communication with the referring OB/GYN or family practice physician about progress.